Birds and Windows

 What To Do If A Bird Strikes Your Window

 Not all strikes are fatal (though upwards of 54-76 percent are).
 Sometimes a bird may be temporarily stunned.
-The Wildlife Care Center recommends placing the bird in a small box.
+Portland Audubon's Wildlife Care Center recommends placing the bird in a small box.
 Line the box with a towel and place half the box on a heating pad set on low.
 Give the bird a small bowl of water, but no food.
 Do not attempt to force the bird to drink.
 Place the box in a warm, quiet place.
-Check the bird in 1 hour.
+Check the bird in one hour.
 If the bird is alert, active and able to fly, release it immediately.
-If the bird is still having trouble, bring it to the Wildlife Care Center or other wildlife rehabilitation facility.
-The Wildlife Care Center can be reached at 503.292.0304.
+If the bird is still having trouble, bring it to the Wildlife Care Center or another wildlife rehabilitation facility.
+The Wildlife Care Center can be reached at 503-292-0304.